HAQ7/educational-encryption-program/pseudocode/Vigenere.md

         keyIndex = 0

-        for each i in the length of plainText
-            Letter = get Letter in plaintext at index i
+        for each i in the length of plainText character = get character in plaintext at index i

-            if Letter is a letter
+            if character is a character
-                letterIndex = find(Letter)
+                characterIndex = find(character)
-                keywordIndex = find(get Letter in key at index keyIndex) newIndex = (letterIndex + keywordIndex) % 26
+                keywordIndex = find(get character in key at index keyIndex) newIndex = (characterIndex + keywordIndex) % 26
-                encryptedLetter = get Letter in alphabet at index newIndex set encryptedText = concatenate encryptedText and encryptedLetter keyIndex = (keyIndex + 1) % the length of key else
+                encryptedCharacter = get character in alphabet at index newIndex set encryptedText = concatenate encryptedText and encryptedCharacter keyIndex = (keyIndex + 1) % the length of key else
-                encryptedText = concatenate encryptedText and encryptedLetter
+                encryptedText = concatenate encryptedText and encryptedCharacter

     method decrypt(cypheredText)